 The adidas Group is rated among the most successful sportswear companies across Europe.
 Worldwide, the sporting goods manufacturer holds rank second behind long-term rival Nike.
 The company is known for manufacturing sportswear, athletic shoes and footwear and further sports-related goods such as bags, watches and eyewear.
 The adidas Group’s headquarter is located in Herzogenaurach, Germany.
 Additional locations are spread around the globe.
 The foundation of adidas took place in 1949 and the company has been named after his founder Adolf (‘Adi’) Dassler (‘Das’).
-Today the company has a global workforce of over 60,000 employees.
+Today the company has a global workforce of approximately 57,000 employees.

-In 2016, the adidas Group reported net sales amounting to about 19.29 billion euros.
+In 2017, the adidas Group reported net sales amounting to about 21.22 billion euros.
 The company’s revenue is further categorized by footwear, apparel and hardware.
-Footwear made up the largest share in 2016.
-In total, the adidas Group produced about 360 million pairs of footwear that fiscal year.
+Footwear made up the largest share in 2017.
+In total, the adidas Group produced about 403 million pairs of footwear that fiscal year.

 Besides the manufacture of sportswear, the company is listed as the sponsor of various sport clubs and individual athletes.
 The sponsorship of soccer plays the most dominant role.